isocia/isocia.github.io/Wuḍūʾ Notes.md

 and from one earlobe to the other

 8. Wash your arms up to and including the elbows three times

-9. Run your fingers through each other to make sure water got in between your fingers

 10. Wipe your entire head once.
 Start from the front, go all the way to back.
 Then back to the front from the back and cover any parts of your head you missed.